QC-at-Davis/Hephaestus/README.md

 Hephaestus is a docker image with all the necessary dependencies and frameworks for [QCaD workshops](https://github.com/Quantum-Computing-at-Davis/Workshops)

+## Variants

+There are several variants of Hephaestus:
+* __Hephaestus__
+  * Targeted for educational purposes, designed to be as small and performant as possible while running all QCaD workshops
+* __Hephaestus-G__
+  * Targeted for research purposes, sacrifices space and educational purpose in favor of flexibility and availability of tools
+* __Hephaestus-XDT__
+  * Not a *true* variant in the sense that it is a standalone, executable environment but does contain some templates and snippets used in developing the above workshops

 ## Architecture

 Hephaestus uses the [frolvlad/alpine-miniconda3](https://hub.docker.com/r/frolvlad/alpine-miniconda3/) image as its base, a modified version of Alpine Linux with miniconda built into it with the following modifications: